andrasberczi/andrasberczi.github.io/_posts/2025-05-26-my-learnings-from-build-gpt-from-scratch.md

 readtime: true
 ---

-# How Transformer Models Work: Breaking Down the Magic of GPT

 ## Introduction
 I wanted to get a deeper understanding on how GPT models work.
 I have watched Andrej Karpaty's [amazing Youtube video](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=2s) on this.
 In this blogpost I will write what I have learned.
 My main goals with this blogpost are: